-NEXT MEETINGThe next meeting of the Delegation to the Joint Parliamentary Committee EU-Chile will take place in Brussels on Thursday 1 October 2015 (time and room to be confirmed).
+NEXT MEETINGThe next meeting of the Delegation to the Joint Parliamentary Committee EU-Chile will take place in Brussels on Thursday 15 October 2015 (tbc).

 Article 9 of the Association Agreement between the EU and Chile, signed in Brussels on 18 November 2002, provides for the creation of a Joint Parliamentary Committee (JPC), whose main task is to monitor the application of the agreement and to make proposals with a view to improving its operation.
 The committee comprises two delegations with an equal number of members from the European Parliament and from the Chilean Senate/Chamber of Deputies respectively.
 The Association Agreement, in addition to its commercial aspects, also includes sections on cooperation and political dialogue.